 - Meanwhile, place a dutch oven or large pot over medium heat.
-Add 1 tablespoon of olive oil.
-Throw in the sliced onion and a pinch of salt.
-Cook for 30 minutes, stirring occasionally for an even cook.
+Add 1 tablespoon of oil and add the onion with a pinch of salt.
+Cook the onions for 30 minutes, stirring occasionally for an even cook.
 Add a bit of water to the onions if they begin to stick.